 Russ the Story Bus is part of the Children’s Festival of Moving Stories, which will take place throughout Term Four from Monday 11 October to Friday 3 December.

 What is the Children’s Festival of Moving Stories?

 The Children’s Festival of Moving Stories is the Sydney Writers’ Festival’s annual tour of schools.
 The main component of the 2021 program is Russ the Story Bus.

 Where is Russ the Story Bus going?

 How do I book Russ the Story Bus?
-You can book by using our online booking form.

 How long will Russ the Story Bus be at our school on the day?